kkrull/marmot/doc/task-automation.md

 ### `make uninstall`

-Uninstall all programs and manuals that are sourced in this repository.
+Uninstall all programs and manuals made in this repository.

 ## Homebrew tasks